Netanyahu says Israel plans to take over all of Gaza in bid to destroy Hamas

 TEL AVIV, Israel (AP) — Prime Minister Benjamin Netanyahu said Thursday that to destroy Hamas Israel intends to take full control of the Gaza Strip and eventually transfer its administration to friendly Arab forces, as the Security Cabinet discussed a widening of its 22-month offensive.

-Asked in an interview with Fox News if Israel would “take control of all of Gaza,” Netanyahu replied: “We intend to, in order to assure our security, remove Hamas there, enable the population to be free of Gaza.”
-The Security Cabinet would still need to approve such a decision.
+Expanding military operations in Gaza would put the lives of countless Palestinians and the roughly 20 remaining Israeli hostages at risk while further isolating Israel internationally.
+Israel already controls around three quarters of the devastated territory.

-’We don’t want to keep it.
-We want to have a security perimeter,” Netanyahu said in the interview.
-“We want to hand it over to Arab forces that will govern it properly without threatening us and giving Gazans a good life.”
+Families of hostages held in Gaza fear an escalation could doom their loved ones, and some protested outside the Security Cabinet meeting in Jerusalem.
+Former top Israeli security officials have also come out against the plan, warning of a quagmire with little added military benefit.

-An Israeli official had earlier said the Security Cabinet would hold a lengthy debate and approve an expanded military plan to conquer all or parts of Gaza not yet under Israeli control.
+An Israeli official had earlier said the Security Cabinet would discuss plans to conquer all or parts of Gaza not yet under Israeli control.
 The official, speaking on condition of anonymity pending a formal decision, said that whatever is approved would be implemented gradually to increase pressure on Hamas.

-In Gaza, where Israel's air and ground war has already killed tens of thousands of people, displaced most of the population, destroyed vast areas and caused severe and widespread hunger, Palestinians braced for further misery.
+Israel's air and ground war has killed tens of thousands of people in Gaza, displaced most of the population, destroyed vast areas and caused severe and widespread hunger.
+Palestinians are braced for further misery.

 “There is nothing left to occupy," said Maysaa al-Heila, who is living in a displacement camp.
 “There is no Gaza left."